kochallibrhm/Twitter-Clone/README.md

 # Twitter-Clone
-> I will try to clone Twitter WebApp with ASP.NET Core in this repo
+> I will try to clone a simple version of Twitter WebApp with ASP.NET Core in this repo

 ### 1st Day Commits (17.05.2021)
 - API created